-The bill, HB 525-FN, proposes a significant restructuring of the program for the deaf and hard of hearing by transferring its administration from the Department of Education's vocational rehabilitation division to the newly established Advisory Board for Interpreters for the Deaf, Deafblind, and Hard of Hearing, which will operate under the Office of Professional Licensure and Certification (OPLC).
-The bill introduces new legal language that defines the advisory board and the OPLC, while deleting references to the previous administrative framework.
-Key amendments include the redefinition of the board's role, the establishment of new powers such as maintaining a directory of licensed interpreters, and the authority to accept federal funds.
-The bill aims to enhance the regulatory framework for interpreter services and improve accessibility for individuals with hearing impairments.
+The bill, HB 525-FN, proposes a significant restructuring of the program for the deaf and hard of hearing by transferring its administration from the Department of Education to the Office of Professional Licensure and Certification (OPLC).
+It introduces new legal language that establishes an advisory board for interpreters within the OPLC, while deleting references to the previous administrative framework.
+The advisory board will consist of licensed interpreters and consumers, including deaf and deafblind individuals, and will be responsible for reviewing licensure applications, enforcing performance standards, and maintaining a directory of licensed interpreters.
+The bill also mandates that all interpreters must be licensed to receive remuneration or represent themselves as interpreters after January 1, 2003, with certain exemptions.

 Statutes affected: Introduced: 310:2, 326-I:2, 6:12, 200-C:18